JorgeReus/k8s-user-auth/article.md

 So now kubernetes uses your github token to verify that you belong to an organization.

 ## OIDC (OpenId Connect)
-For demo purposes we use `k3d versionk3d version v3.0.1` and `k3s version v1.18.6-k3s1 (default)`  in this example.
+For demo purposes, we use `k3d versionk3d version v3.0.1` and `k3s version v1.18.6-k3s1 (default)` in this example.
 You can check the code in the **idc** dir.

-K8s allows an OIDC provider as an Identity provider this is an excellent sequence diagram from the official docs.
+K8s allows an OIDC provider as an Identity provider; This is an excellent sequence diagram from the official docs.

 ![OIDC Sequence Diagram](https://d33wubrfki0l68.cloudfront.net/d65bee40cabcf886c89d1015334555540d38f12e/c6a46/images/docs/admin/k8s_oidc_login.svg)

-As we can see, the magic happens when we, as an user, login to the IDP to get and `id token` and then the token is used as a bearer token with the kubectl commands.
+As you can see, the magic happens when you, as an user, login to the IDP to get and `id token` and then the token is used as a bearer token with the kubectl commands.

-In this example we will spinning up our own [dex](https://github.com/dexidp/dex) instance that has access to Gitlab as an upstream provider.
+In this example, we will be spinning up our own [Dex](https://github.com/dexidp/dex) instance that has access to Gitlab as an upstream provider.

-### Why dex?
+### Why Dex?
-Because dex can have multiple upstream providers and showcases a more complex example for OIDC authentication
+Because Dex can have multiple upstream providers and showcases a more complex example for OIDC authentication

 ### Terraform code